 - Link to patterns: https://threerivershospital.net/covid-19-information/pattern/

-- Send a monetary donation by mail to the Three Rivers Hospital Foundation, which helps pay for patient care equipment and supply needs.
+- Send a monetary donation to the Three Rivers Hospital Foundation, which helps pay for patient care equipment and supply needs.
 So far, they have purchased two iPad Minis with stands, allowing inpatients to communicate with their loved ones, and four new Ford brand PAPRs with hoods for health care workers to use when treating COVID-19 patients.

 - PO Box 455, Brewster WA 98812

 Would you like to help by donating gowns or masks for the hospital?

 Three Rivers Hospital on Facebook will have updated information as it becomes available.

 Okanogan County Emergency Management – Sign up for text, phone, and/or email alerts here

 U.S. Centers for Disease Control COVID-19 Resources – Including online self-checker tool for symptoms